Donald Thomson

-Donald Finlay Fergusson Thomson OBE (26 June 1901 – 12 May 1970) was an Australian anthropologist and ornithologist. he is known for his studies of and friendship with the Pintupi and Yolngu peoples, and for his intervention in the Caledon Bay crisis.
+Donald Finlay Fergusson Thomson OBE (26 June 1901 – 12 May 1970) was an Australian anthropologist and ornithologist.
+He is known for his studies of and friendship with the Pintupi and Yolngu peoples, and for his intervention in the Caledon Bay crisis.

+While Thomson was known to be amicable to First Nations peoples he came in contact with, it has been documented in recent years that he was responsible for the inappropriate removal of human remains from communities.

 Early life and education

 Donald Finlay Fergusson Thomson was born on 26 June 1901 in the Melbourne suburb of Brighton.

 Thomson went to Scotch College, Melbourne, before earning a B.Sc. in zoology and botany at the University of Melbourne in 1925.
 In 1927 he studied at the University of Sydney, earning a diploma in anthropology in 1928.

 While still a school student, he joined the Royal Australasian Ornithologists Union in 1917.
 He served as press officer in 1923, and then as assistant editor of its journal, Emu from 1924 to 1925.

 After two trips to Cape York, Queensland, Thomson joined the Walter and Eliza Hall Institute of Medical Research in Melbourne, and in 1932 joined the University of Melbourne as a research fellow, obtaining his PhD in 1934.